anant338/DevOps-Demo-WebApp/README.md

 Testing webhook.

+testing git and jira integration.

-testing git and jira integration
+testing git and jira integration on second story.